 Add a New Disk to an Existing Virtual Machine

 Background: Adding space to a workstation is a common task. vCloud Director allows quick and effective expansion and addition of hard drive space to a virtual machine.
-To add hard drive space, a virtual machine does not even need to be powered off.

 Navigate to the virtual machine that you wish to make changes to.
 Click "Details".